Polycademy/Yearbook/README.md

 Yearbook
 ========

-The Yearbook is a timeline for groups of people or couples.
+The Yearbook is a timeline for groups of people.

+Maria and Roger is making this!